Frequently Asked Questions

-Well behaved dogs, on a lead, are welcome in the Museum grounds (Summer only.
+Dogs, on a lead, are welcome in the Museum grounds (Summer only.
 The gardens are not open during the winter season).
 Assistance dogs are permitted in all public areas.
 Please clear up after your dog in all areas of the Museum’s grounds, parkland, arboretum, and trails.

 Is the Museum wheelchair friendly?

 All of the Museum buildings are fully accessible via ramps and a lift is fitted within the main Museum building.
 The gardens are also accessible.
 Please see our accessibility page for further information on accessibility and Tramper hire for the gardens.

 Can I take photographs?